CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Model and Methodology

-To simulate the impact of dynamic time pressure, it is imperative to initially predict users' baseline performance in the absence of time pressure.
+To simulate the impact of time pressure, it is imperative to first predict users' baseline performance in ideal conditions without time pressure.
 Drawing inspiration from prior research that models human subjects' time perception by capturing internal activities in perceptual classification networks \cite{roseboom2019activity}, we have devised a baseline prediction model.
-Specifically, Roseboom et al. \cite{roseboom2019activity} constructed a neural network \textbf{functionally akin to human visual processing for image classification}.
+Specifically, Roseboom et al. \cite{roseboom2019activity} constructed a neural network functionally akin to human visual processing for image classification.
 The network was then exposed to input videos of natural scenes, causing changes in network activation.
-The accumulation of salient changes in activation was subsequently utilized to estimate duration, effectively gauging the perceived passage of time in the video through a Support Vector Machine (SVM).
+The accumulation of salient changes in activation was subsequently used to estimate duration, effectively gauging the perceived passage of time in the video through a Support Vector Machine (SVM).

-Similarly, our baseline prediction model employs a long short-term memory (LSTM) neural network to address cognitive tasks \cite{yang2019task}.
-In particular, we train an LSTM-based math answer agent (Fig. \ref{f1}(a)) to learn and respond to math questions, thereby achieving \textbf{functional similarity with human cognition in math tasks}.
-The intermediate output of the LSTM layer serves as input features for an SVM, establishing mappings between agents and humans to estimate user choice and response time (Fig. \ref{f1}(b)).
-The rationale underlying this approach is rooted in the recognition that distinct math questions may pose varying levels of difficulty, leading to user choice biases and variations in response time.
-The LSTM-based agent has the capacity to capture these potential differences in difficulty levels, and the SVM is employed to map these to user choice and response time, offering a comprehensive prediction of baseline performance.
+Similarly, our baseline prediction model employs an LSTM neural network to address cognitive tasks \cite{yang2019task}.
+In particular, we train an LSTM-based math answer agent (Fig. \ref{fig: high-level framework}(a)) to learn and respond to math questions, thereby achieving functional similarity with human cognition in math tasks \cite{yang2019task}.
+The intermediate output of the LSTM layer serves as input features for the SVM, establishing mappings between agents and humans to estimate user choice and response time (Fig. \ref{fig: high-level framework}(b)).
+The rationale of this approach is that distinct math questions may pose varying levels of difficulty, leading to user choice biases and variations in response time \cite{hanich2001performance}.
+The LSTM-based agent has the capacity to capture these potential differences in difficulty levels \cite{mickey2014neural, zaremba2014learning}, and the SVM is employed to map these to user choice (via SVC: a classification model in SVM) and response time (via SVR: a regression model in SVM).
+More rationales of the math answer agent and SVM models are in Appendix \ref{appendix: math agent}, \ref{appendix: svm configuration}, Fig. \ref{fig: detailed hybrid DRL architecture}.

-To simulate how dynamic time pressure affects user performance, we conceptualize the logical reasoning process as an evidence accumulation (EA) process in line with the Drift-Diffusion Model (DDM) \cite{ratcliff2008diffusion} (Fig. \ref{f1}(c)).
-The EA process enables the segmentation of users' cognition into sequential steps, facilitating the fine-grained modeling of dynamic time pressure.
-The boundary threshold and accumulation time parameters in the DDM are derived from the predicted responses obtained from the previous SVM model.